realtime-fmri/realtime-fmri.github.io/ImpWalk.md

   * the system learns these directly from the volunteer
 3. Feedback can rely on a direct, intuitive translation of brain state, rather than a representation based on increasing or decreasing local activity
-4. Near-perfect prediction accuracy is attainable during sustained periods of activation
+4. Near-perfect prediction accuracy \~80\% classificationis attainable during sustained periods of activation
 5. Stimulus feedback can respond to changes in the breain state mucha earlier than the time-to-peak limitations of the BOLD response